-TO BE HELD DECEMBER 15, 2004
+TO BE HELD JUNE 23, 2005

-Pizza Inn, Inc., a Missouri corporation (the "Company"), is soliciting proxies to be voted at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the Company's corporate offices, 3551 Plano Parkway, The Colony, Texas 75056, on Wednesday, December 15, 2004, at 10:00 a.m., Dallas time, and at any postponements or adjournments thereof.
-This Proxy Statement and the enclosed form of proxy were first mailed to the Company's shareholders on or about November 16, 2004.
+Pizza Inn, Inc., a Missouri corporation (the "Company"), is soliciting proxies to be voted at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the Company's corporate offices, 3551 Plano Parkway, The Colony, Texas 75056, on Thursday, June 23, 2005, at 10:00 a.m., Dallas time, and at any postponements or adjournments thereof.
+This Proxy Statement and the enclosed form of proxy are first being sent or made available to the Company's shareholders on or about June 6, 2005.

 If the proxy is signed and returned before the Annual Meeting, it will be voted in accordance with the directions on the proxy or, if no directions are made, by the proxies named therein in their discretion.
-A shareholder may revoke a proxy at any time before it is voted by execution of a subsequent proxy, voting the shares in person at the Annual Meeting, or by giving written notice to Pizza Inn, Inc., c/o Securities Transfer Corporation, Transfer Agent, 2591 Dallas Parkway, Suite 102, Frisco, Texas 75034 at any time prior to the close of the polls at the Annual Meeting stating that the proxy has been revoked.
+A shareholder may revoke a proxy at any time before it is voted by execution of a subsequent proxy, voting the shares in person at the Annual Meeting or by giving written notice to Pizza Inn, Inc., c/o Securities Transfer Corporation, Transfer Agent, 2591 Dallas Parkway, Suite 102, Frisco, Texas 75034 at any time prior to the close of the polls at the Annual Meeting stating that the proxy has been revoked.
 If you hold shares through a bank or brokerage firm, you must contact that firm to revoke any prior voting instructions.
 The Company must receive the notice or a new proxy card before the vote is taken at the Annual Meeting.